Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 • Honest, helpful pages about your approach still work

 You don’t need to write a blog post every week or learn a bunch of tech.
-You just need to show up clearly and consistently—on a site that reflects your voice.
+You just need to show up clearly and consistently(update a page on your site or write a new post once a month, that counts-it doesn’t need to be daily or even weekly) on a site that reflects your voice.

 Real humans still matter.